U.S. orders ship FREE!

 Vaginal douches are like cigarettes.
 Even though doctors say don’t do it, people do it anyway.

 Vagisil was a voice against vaginal shaming.
 It was proudly invented during the peak of the feminist movement (but before effective yeast remedies).
-Two women developed it for a common issue experienced by women at the time – external vulvar itching.
+Two women developed it for a common issue experienced by women at the time—external vulvar itching.

-2) We go to the doctor and are sent home with an antibiotic that is most often not necessary.
+2) Women go to the doctor and are sent home with an antibiotic that is most often not necessary.
 A study conducted in 2007 showed that providers overdiagnose BV 61% of the time and yeast vaginitis 73% of the time.

-3) We are told to use soap and water.
+3) Women are told to use soap and water.
 High quality soap and water do a good job of eliminating the grime, sweat, and bodily fluids that build up, for the time being.
 But our skin is actually able to absorb odors, so soap and water can only fix one part of the problem.

-For day-to-day odors anywhere but our armpits, there wasn’t an effective solution.
+For day to day odors anywhere but our armpits, there wasn’t an effective solution.

-You do not need deodorant tampons (Skip it).
+You do not need deodorant tampons.

 Odor: We all have it.
 With Lume, it's optional.